What You Need to Know

 If the Palmyra Area School District closes or dismisses early due to inclement weather, the studio will be closed.
 If the Palmyra Area Schools have a delay, evening classes will be held as scheduled; however, morning classes will cancel.
 A courtesy message on the studio’s answering machine will be left detailing the studio’s closing if possible but is not guaranteed.

-A $30.00 non-refundable registration fee is applied annually for each registration received.
+A $35.00 non-refundable registration fee is applied annually for each registration received.
+Family registration (2 or more students) is $70.00.
 The registration fee is active for one full year which includes both Fall/Winter and Summer sessions.
 Although the registration fee is payable once-a-year, a new Registration form needs to be submitted for each session.

 Tuition Due Date